 The base and bottom floors of the building are clean and rectangular resulting in efficient open office layouts.
 As the building rises the floor plates slowly reduce in size and pixilate providing opportunities for offices with small balconies and terraces and ultimately results in smaller residential floor plates with balconies.
-An LED lighting installation will illuminate the tower at night.
+An LED Public Art lighting installation will illuminate the tower at night.

 We also wanted to embrace the public space around the building, as well as the common space inside.
 A spectacular double height, glass encased lobby with a vertical atrium and wall garden, and vibrant new retail along Centre Street will create an impressive sense of arrival to Calgary’s best urban environment.

 The best of two building types – the building is designed to seamlessly accommodate the transformation from working to living as the tower takes off from the ground to reach the sky.